 Before implementing the following UX design tips it is important to understand the design process in full and use the Double Diamond Framework created by the British Design Council.

 This framework will guide your project to design the right thing and the thing right.
 Follow below two questions to ensure that your UX project initiatives are more likely to create the desired outcome:

 - Is this the right problem to solve?

 - Is this the right solution to execute?

 Here are 20 UX design tips that you might consider implementing to give an instant boost to your metrics.

 Put your important messages near the top

+Each page on your website should assume that every person that visits needs your message putting firmly in their face.
 Ensure your important messages are near the top of the page so users can read them and take the next step or action without needing to scroll or look around.

 Ensure your interface is consistent

 We’ve all visited websites that have issues with layout inconsistencies.
 They’re challenging to perform tasks and work your way around.